Ringa Tiri Porokere

 Chances of getting a job as a bricklayer are good due to:

 - a construction boom that is predicted to extend until at least the end of 2021, meaning more building work

 - the extra 22,000 houses that are needed over the next 10 years in Auckland

 - the post-earthquake rebuild of Christchurch.

-Bricklayer appears on Immigration New Zealand's construction and infrastructure skill shortage list and Immigration New Zealand's immediate skill shortage list.
+Bricklayer appears on Immigration New Zealand's construction and infrastructure skill shortage list.
 This means the Government is actively encouraging skilled bricklayers from overseas to work in New Zealand.